cdl-geneseo/geneseo-dictionary/G/Gen-Z.md

 # Gen-Z

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Gen-Z

 Created by  Marissa Maxwell, last modified on May 02, 2023

 Someone born between 1997 and 2013 (iPad kids)As of 2023, 96% of people surveyed have heard of this term.